 Editor: Modify P1224L4 as follows:

-the STA has measured on the TRN-T fields of the BRP packet that contained the Channel Measurement
+the STA has measured on the TRN-T subfields of the BRP packet that contained the Channel Measurement

 Editor: Modify Table-255 (channel MEasruemet Feedback) by replacing every “TRN-T field” with “TRN-T subfield”

 Editor: Modify P1864L50-51 as follows:

-header, the Packet Type and the Training Length fields are set to indicate the number of AGC and TRN-T fields appended to the packet.
+header, the Packet Type and the Training Length fields are set to indicate the number of AGC and TRN-T subfields appended to the packet.

 Editor: Modify P1865L1 as follows:

-If a STA requests transmit beam refinement training, but does not send TRN-T fields, the responding STA
+If a STA requests transmit beam refinement training, but does not send TRN-T subfields, the responding STA

 Editor: Modify P1865L4 as follows:

 field to 0.
-The requesting STA shall then transmit a BRP packet with TRN-T fields.
+The requesting STA shall then transmit a BRP packet with TRN-T subfields.
 The responding STA

 Editor: Modify P1868L44 as follows:

-when the beam tracking initiator requests TRN-T fields.
+when the beam tracking initiator requests TRN-T subfields.

 Editor: Modify Figure 10-82 (Example of beam tracking procedure with initiator requesting TRN-T)